 From September 2014 a revised National Curriculum became statutory for all maintained schools across the country.

-Using these resources we have developed our approach to the National Curriculum making it exciting, meaningful and relevant to our pupils.
+We have developed our approach to the National Curriculum making it exciting, meaningful and relevant to our pupils.

 The 2014 National Curriculum sets out its aims for English and Mathematics clearly.